rosemaryW1/rosemaryW1/README.md

 - 🔥 I aim to **leverage AI to build next-generation software products** that make a real impact.
 - 🌍 Passionate about **open-source contributions** and the **tech community**.
 - 🏢 **Worked at Microsoft as a Software Engineer Intern** on **Azure cloud technologies**.
-- 🎨 Love **UI/UX design**, drawing, and experimenting with creative interfaces.

 ---